Add special scripts for Data Manager in Puppet and have them deployed in the cmsadmin nodes

 We discussed this a bit more during the meeting: Chih-Hao will create an RPM with the scripts, any password will go in a config file via puppet eyaml and this will be deployed on cmsadmin nodes (will need to talk to Tim and add D. Mason in cmsadmin as a user).

-#6 Updated by Chih-Hao Huang about 5 years ago
+#6 Updated by Chih-Hao Huang over 5 years ago

 - Tracker changed from Bug to Feature